 Benchmark 1: Students explain the basic physical and chemical properties of the technical aspects of theatre (such as light, color, electricity, paint, and makeup).

-1) I can demonstrate a basic understanding of the elements of technical theatre.
+1) I can demonstrate an advanced knowledge of the elements of technical theatre.

 Benchmark 2: Students analyze a variety of dramatic texts from cultural and historical perspectives to determine production requirements.